XMB-Manager-Plus/xmb-manager-plus/README.markdown

 -  New category User Data Manager
 -  New category Homebrew Manager
+-  Homebrew divided in categories
+-  3.41 support now in a different instalable package for those who needed
 -  Old original theme is now White theme and a new original theme
 -  Removed all images and text entries from rco
 -  Original theme icons rearranged
+-  Many minor changes and bug corrections

 ### 0.50